Creative Ways to Promote Any Event

 12 Ways to Say Yes to Your Conference

-Atendees at a conference, 12 steps to planning your event
+Attendees at a conference, 12 steps to planning your event.

 Attending a professional conference provides an unmatched opportunity for attendees to build networks, strengthen their work ethic and get new ideas for the workplace.
 They also give employees a way to get out of the office and increase employee morale.
 As a result, these face-to-face events continue to make lasting and sizable contributions to any work environment.